AdobeDocs/experience-manager-cloud-service.en/help/assets/deploy-content-hub.md

 ### Content Hub instance and product profile on Admin Console{#content-hub-instance-product-profile}

-After [enabling Content Hub for Assets as a Cloud Service using Cloud Manager](#enable-content-hub), there is a new instance created within AEM Assets as a Cloud Service on Admin Console with `content-hub` as the suffix:
+After [enabling Content Hub for Assets as a Cloud Service using Cloud Manager](#enable-content-hub), there is a new instance created within AEM Assets as a Cloud Service on Admin Console with `contenthub` as the suffix:

 ![New instance for Content Hub](assets/new-instance-content-hub.png)